 To make this cake, you just need one bowl and about an hour!
 The steps are easy and you'll have a ready to eat cake in no time.

-Start by mixing together all of the granola cake topping ingredients in a small bowl.
+Next, you combine together all of the granola cake topping ingredients in a small bowl.
+Then set them aside for later.

-Now, pour the cake batter into a 9" prepared cake pan and top with the granola topping.
-Finally, bake the cake at 350 degrees farenheit for 45-55 minutes until golden brown.
+Finally, you pour the cake batter into prepared cake pan and top with the granola topping.
+Then you will bake the cake at 375 degrees fahrenheit for 50-55 minutes until golden brown.
 A cake tester or toothpick should come out clean when the cake is done.
 To finish, let the cake cool on a wire rack for about 20 minutes before removing from the pan.

 And done!
 Now you have an amazing cake ready for breakfast, brunch, and dessert!